Key Takeaways

 Workers comp and employer liability are not the same thing

 An employee is injured opening an electrical panel.
 Workers compensation pays medical bills and lost wages.
 Later, the employee files a personal injury complaint alleging the employer knew the panel was dangerous.
-The employer's liability section of the WC policy may not cover claims alleging intentional wrong.
+The employer's liability section of the policy may not cover claims alleging intentional wrong.
 Workers comp, employers liability, and intentional-wrong allegations are legally distinct.

 Free quotes from 400+ carriers · Licensed in 22 states · No fees to compare